 Remove the slide from the hotplate and place a photomask with the desired features on top of the slide.
 Weigh it down with a piece of glass and cover the entire setup in an opaque box [1].

-Talent placing photomask and glass on top of the slide, then weighing it down and covering it.
+Talent placing photomask on top of the slide.

+Added shot: Talent placing glass disc on slide, then covering it with an opaque box.

 Expose the setup with a UV lamp for 2 minutes [1-TXT].
 Develop the slide by immersing it in the developer solution for 3 to 5 minutes [2], then rinse away excess developer solution with water [3].
 Dry it under a stream of air or nitrogen [4].